tanujravi/airfoil_meshing/README.md

   </tr>
 </table>

 Note: When multiple weighting functions are applied simultaneously, their sensitivities can differ significantly.
-In some cases, one weighting parameter must be varied by orders of magnitude before its effect becomes noticeable.
-This behavior was observed when adjusting `weight_upper` and `weight_curvature` at the same time.
-In particular, a value of `weight_curvature = 100` was required before additional points appeared near the leading edge when increasing `weight_upper`.

 ### 4. `weight_te`